 Water quality in rivers, canals and estuaries is monitored on an on-going basis by the Environmental Protection Agency (EPA).
 They assess the pollution status of a stretch of river by analysing the invertebrates living in the substrate as different species show varying sensitivities to pollution.
 They arrive at a 'Q-Value' where Q1 = grossly polluted and Q5 = pristine quality (Toner et al., 2005).
 The subject lands are not in the catchment of any significant water course.
-The Priory Stream is culverted underneath the north-western portion of the site.
+The Priory Stream is culverted underneath the north-western portion of the site and is not impacted by the proposed residential development (see Land and Soils and Water chapters).
 This is a short stream that runs from east of the Stillorgan bypass to the Irish Sea at the park in Blackrock.
 The river is highly modified and is culverted for much of its length.
-The EPA have no monitoring points and it is not assessed under the Water Framework Directive.
+The Brewery Stream flows c.530m to the south-east.
+The EPA have no monitoring points along these water courses and they are not assessed under the Water Framework Directive.
 These data are taken from the ENVision mapping tool on www.epa.ie.

-In 2013 a flora and fauna chapter was prepared to inform an EIS for a development on these lands.
+In 2013 a flora and fauna chapter was prepared to inform an EIS for the rejuvenation project of the Frascati Centre, which is now substantially complete.
 This study found a range of highly modified, artificial habitats, albeit with pathways to area of high ecological value in Dublin Bay.